-When this kind of weakness occurs the muscles are often floppier than usual, and reduced in bulkiness.
+When this kind of weakness occurs the muscles are often floppier than usual and reduced in bulkiness.
 It can happen, for example, following stroke.
-It is also seen in muscular dystrophy.
+It is also seen in a condition called muscular dystrophy (discussed further below).
 Both of these conditions result in weakened muscles which cannot move the usual load.
 It's a real change in muscle power.

-Some muscle tiredness is mainly muscle 'fatiguability' - the muscle starts off normally but tires very quickly and takes longer to recover than normal.
-This often goes with muscle tiredness, but is particularly seen in some uncommon conditions such as myasthenia gravis and myotonic dystrophy.
+Some muscle tiredness is mainly muscle 'fatigability' - the muscle starts off normally but tires very quickly and takes longer to recover than normal.
+This often goes with muscle tiredness but is particularly seen in some uncommon conditions such as myasthenia gravis and myotonic dystrophy.

-Lack of muscle fitness is one of the most common causes of muscle weakness.
+Lack of muscle fitness (deconditioning) is one of the most common causes of muscle weakness.
+It may occur as a result of an inactive (sedentary) lifestyle.
 If muscles are not used then the fibres within the muscles are partially replaced with fat.
 Muscle wasting will eventually occur: muscles become less chunky and more floppy.
 Each fibre is just as strong but there aren’t so many of them and they don’t contract so effectively.
 When you feel them they may be floppy and a little reduced in bulk.
 This leads to easy tiring when you try to do things that would have been easier when the muscles were fit.
 The condition is reversible with sensible, regular exercise regimes.
 It gets worse and more marked with increasing age.

 Muscle power is greatest and recovery times are shortest in our 20s and 30s.
 This is why most great athletes are in this age range.
 However, building of muscles through regular exercise can be done at any age.
 Many successful long-distance runners are aged over 40.
 Muscle tolerance for prolonged activity such as marathon running remains high for longer than the powerful, short-burst activities like sprinting.

-It's always good to get fitter, whatever your age.
+It's always good to stay fit, whatever your age.
 Recovery from muscle and tendon injury, however, also becomes slower with increasing age.
 At whatever age you decide to improve your fitness, a sensible training regime is essential.
 You need advice from trainers or physiotherapists, to prevent injury to muscles which, at least at first, may not perform as well as you hope.

-As a 'PS' to the paragraph above - as we age, our muscles tend to lose strength and bulk, and they become weaker.
+As we age, our muscles tend to lose strength and bulk and they become weaker.
 Whilst most people accept this as the natural consequence of age - particularly great age - it is frustrating to be unable to do the things you could manage when younger.
 However, exercise is still beneficial and it is still possible to increase muscle power and strength with a careful and safe exercise routine.
 Injury recovery times are much longer with great age, balance is often impaired and thinner bones are easily broken.
 So, supervision is sensible, especially at first.